Updated 12 PM 3/3/21

 This page is intended to primarily collect and share resources regarding the spread and containment of the novel coronavirus (COVID-19), especially as it relates to food access and the food supply in Connecticut.
 It is not intended as a general prevention/health page, although we link to general resources at the bottom of this page.
 You can contribute resources to this page by emailing email@example.com.

-- CT Department of Social Services has relaxed work requirements and extended eligibility for SNAP – renewals due March through May will be automatically renewed to September through November.
+- CT Department of Social Services has relaxed work requirements and extended eligibility for SNAP.
+Renewals due March through May will be automatically renewed to September through November.
 See full details at their site.
-Additionally, SNAP recipients who do not currently receive the maximum benefit will receive two additional SNAP benefits (on average, $296 per household, split into two deposits) on April 9 and April 20, 2020.
-Approximately 97,000 of Connecticut’s 197,800 SNAP-participating households will receive the benefits.
-More details are available here.
+Additionally, many phone interviews, and the ‘ABAWD’ (able-bodied adults without dependent children) work requirements have been waived for the duration of the public emergency.

 - End Hunger Connecticut!’s SNAP call center remains in full operation to help residents with applications, redeterminations, and other assistance, but they are experiencing an influx of calls, so you may need to leave a message.
 English and Spanish support.
 866-974-7627.
 Check hours and more information at www.ctsnap.org

-- Hartford and Tolland Counties: Foodshare is the food bank serving this region.
-Their mobile food pantry is operating, but some locations are cancelled.
-Foodshare is continuing to supply food to partner food pantries and meal programs, but it is recommended that you call a specific site to make sure they are still open.
+- Hartford and Tolland Counties: Foodshare is continuing to supply food to partner food pantries and meal programs, but it is recommended that you call a specific site to make sure they are still open.
 More information is available here and the mobile pantry schedule is here.